mbaghel/timestamp-microservice/README.md

 Pass either a unix timestamp or natural language date with the URL.

-The api will return both the timestamp and date
+The api will return a JSON object containing both timestamp and date.

 Example Usage